latomcus/api-platform/README.md

 # REST API Platform (pre-alpha)
-API Platform is a web framework to easily create and maintain API-first projects with flexibility and quick turn around
+API Platform is a web framework to easily create and maintain API-first projects with flexibility and quick turn around.
+Suitable for small to medium projects with fluid requirements.
 * Small code base
 * Standardized JSON response makes it easy to prototype and build web applications
 * Secure POST communications, CORS enabled
-* Configurable caching with support for __sliding__ and __absolute__ expiration
+* Configurable caching with support for _ _sliding_ _ and _ _absolute_ _ expiration
-* Use of __service style__ approach for all database code, i.e. JSON in, JSON out
+* Use of _ _service style_ _ approach for all database code, i.e. JSON in, JSON out
 * Use of server functions to extend functionality, see **/lib/functions.js**
 * Supports multiple actions, like send email, add or remove cookies, add to cache, remove from cache.
 More actions can be easily added
 * Mobile friendly GUI web interface that serves as a testing tool and documentation
-* Supported databases: Microsoft SQL Server, Postgres
+* Supported databases: Microsoft SQL Server, Postgres, MySQL

 ### Screenshots
 <img src="https://raw.githubusercontent.com/latomcus/api-platform/dev/public/images/api-gui.png" title="Web page to test session.create service">